 In the hindsight, Nahargarh Fort tends to be much more crowded & chaotic during the Sundays & holiday.
 I just couldn’t have made it to the Nahargarh Fort sunset point on the new years eve.
 It has become too popular among the city youth and therefore devoid of peace.
 What makes Nahargarh Fort sunset so popular?
 Accessibility!
 The road makes it possible for everyone to reach Nahargarh Fort easily.

 Here are a few points that you should note when visiting Sun Temple for a great sunset in Jaipur.

 Sun Temple is not a public place.
 It is a privately owned and management reserves right to admission.
 Dress moderately and remove your shoes before entering the temple premises.
 There is no admission fee.
 You can make an offering by way of token money to support the upkeep of the temple.
 Place your offering in the donation box or in Puja Thali.
 Do not carry any edible stuff on way to Sun Temple because the route has many monkeys.
 It’s best to stash away edible items in your bag.
 Sun Temple can be clubbed with a visit to Galtaji Temples.

 The route has street lights but the condition of the pathway is far from good; carry a torch, it helps.
-This route is safe during dusk but use your own discretion.
+This route is safe during the dusk but do use your own discretion.
 A stick or hiking pole always helps to keep the monkeys away.
-With these points I hope you will be able to experience a tranquil and best sunset in Jaipur along with great views.
+With these points, I hope you will be able to experience a tranquil and best sunset in Jaipur along with great views.